 Payment of the Bonds.
-Interest on the Bonds is payable at the rates per annum set forth on the inside front cover page hereof, on November 1, 2017 and each May 1 and November 1 thereafter (each, an "Interest Payment Date") until maturity.
+Interest on the Bonds is payable at the rates per annum set forth on the inside cover page hereof, on June 1, 2018 and each December 1 and June 1 thereafter (each, an "Interest Payment Date") until maturity.
 The Bonds will be issued in the form of fully registered Bonds in the principal amount of \$5,000 each or any integral multiple thereof.
 Interest on the Bonds will be computed on the basis of a year consisting of 360 days and twelve 30-day months.
-Principal on the Bonds is payable on the dates and in the amounts set forth on the inside front cover page hereof.
+Principal on the Bonds is payable on the dates and in the amounts set forth on the inside cover page hereof.

 Interest on the Bonds is payable from the Interest Payment Date next preceding the date of authentication thereof unless (i) a Bond is authenticated on or before an Interest Payment Date and after the close of business on the fifteenth day of the month preceding such Interest Payment Date (a "Record Date"), in which event it will bear interest from such Interest Payment Date, (ii) a Bond is authenticated on or before the first Record Date, in which event interest thereon will be payable from the Closing Date, or (iii) interest on any Bond is in default as of the date of authentication thereof, in which event interest thereon will be payable from the date to which interest has been paid in full.
 Interest is payable on each Interest Payment Date to the persons in whose names the ownership of the Bonds is registered on the Registration Books at the close of business on the immediately preceding Record Date, except as provided below.
-Interest shall be paid by check of the Trustee mailed by first class mail, postage prepaid, on each Interest Payment Date to the Bond Owners at their respective addresses shown on the Registration Books as of the close of business on the preceding Record Date.
+Interest shall be paid on each Interest Payment Date to the Bond Owners at their respective addresses shown on the Registration Books as of the close of business on the preceding Record Date.

 Book-Entry System.
 DTC will act as securities depository for the Bonds.
 The Bonds will be issued as fully registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-Interest on and principal of the Bonds will be payable when due by wire of the Trustee to DTC which will in turn remit such interest and principal to DTC Participants (as defined herein), which will in turn remit such interest and principal to Beneficial Owners (as defined herein) of the Bonds (see "APPENDIX E - THE BOOK-ENTRY SYSTEM" herein).
+Interest on and principal of the Bonds will be payable when due by wire of the Trustee to DTC which will remit such interest and principal to DTC Participants (as defined herein), who will, in turn, remit such interest and principal to Beneficial Owners (as defined herein) of the Bonds (see "APPENDIX E - THE BOOK-ENTRY SYSTEM" herein).
 As long as DTC is the registered owner of the Bonds and DTC's book-entry method is used for the Bonds, the Trustee will send any notices to Bond Owners only to DTC.